-Welcome to the home of area for all things having to do with computing.
+Welcome to the area for all things having to do with computing.

 I create the site locally and just copy it to the hosting server.
-I test it by running a local only website using lighttpd, which is the webserver I used before the switch.
+I test it by running a local only website using apache.

 The Debian distribution of Linux is my operating system of choice.
-I've been using Linux since 1993 and Debian since 1994.
-The choice to stick with Debian is becoming more difficult as a result of the move from sysVinit to systemd.
-Perhaps more on that later.
+I’ve been using Linux since 1993 and Debian since 1994.
+I have tried other Linux distributions, and, even used FreeBSD for some time, but always come back to Debian.
+Probably just a matter of habit.

 Vim is the editor that I use.

-For relatively simple documents and pages, I just mark them up in HTML.
+For relatively simple documents and pages, like this page, I just mark them up in HTML.
 For more complicated documents, such as reading lists containing lots of references, I first mark them up in LaTeX, and convert them from that (one source, many formats).

 All of the conversions are automated, of course.